 By Rachel Hoeing

-Happy Halloween!
-There is no better time of year to share some pumpkin recipes than on Halloween!
+There is no better time of year to share some pumpkin recipes than the month of October!

 A few years ago I wrote this blog sharing some delicious pumpkin recipes.
 Today I’ve got four more delicious recipes to share with you in hopes you can be the hit at your next gathering, or even hide the delicious goodies to keep for yourself!